 - Foul odor that may indicate an infection

-If you have any signs of a diabetic foot ulcer, consult with a podiatrist immediately.
+If you have any signs of a diabetic foot ulcer, consult with a Dallas foot doctor immediately.
 Without treatment, an ulcer can become infected, and the infection can spread to the bloodstream and other parts of the body.
 Once an infection begins to spread, you may need to be hospitalized.
 Gangrene can occur due to loss of blood flow to the area, and amputation may also be needed to stop further spread of the infection.

 Reducing Your Risk

-You can reduce the risk of developing a diabetic foot ulcer if you:
+According to our Dallas foot doctor, you can reduce the risk of developing a diabetic foot ulcer if you:

 - Stop smoking, and minimize the amount of alcohol you consume.